lsh-cloud/lewis_hart_portfolio/README.md

 ## Profile

 - Scientist with a background of data analysis and PhD in physics.
 Skilled in transforming complex data sets and communicating the results to audiences with varying technical expertise.
-Highly motivated to employ statistical algorithms whilst utilizing the rapid advancements in machine learning.
+Highly motivated to employ statistical algorithms whilst utilising the rapid advancements in machine learning.
 - LinkedIn: www.linkedin.com/in/lewis-hart-phd
 - Google Scholar: https://scholar.google.co.uk/citations?user=_iBiShUAAAAJ&hl=en&oi=ao

 ## Key Achievements
 - Published **8 peer-reviewed papers** with **369 citations** (h-index: 7, i10-index: 6)
 - Most cited first-author paper: **132 citations**
-- Organised a national conference on computaional and experimental materials science, attended by approximately **130** participants
+- Organised a national conference on computational and experimental materials science, attended by approximately **130** participants

 ## Key Skills
 Some of the technologies I have used regularly: